ProfessionalCSharp/ProfessionalCSharp6/ADONET/Readme.md

 The database that is used with these samples is AdventureWorks.
 Download AdventureWorks from [CodePlex](https://msftdbprodsamples.codeplex.com).

-The current version of this sample is built with .NET Core RTM and Preview 2 Tools.
+The current version of this sample is built with .NET Core 1.0 and Preview 2 Tools.
 When RTM of the Tools is available, the project files will be updated.